dsogari/plumark/packages/core/syntax.md

 | _inline_    | inline | ☑️        | single-line; possibly surrounded by text                        |
 | _multiline_ | block  | ☑️        | must be flushed out; can span multiple lines                    |

+When an element appears both flushed out _and_ delimited on a single line, its layout will depend on its type: if it supports inline mode, the layout will be inline; otherwise, it will be block.

-Depending on configuration, some elements may be rendered in a _floating_ layout (e.g., floating image or marginal note).
+Furthermore, depending on configuration, some elements may be rendered in _floating_ layout (e.g., floating image or marginal note).

 ### Markup element